 Source Naturals’ GABA Calm lozenges not only have 125mg of GABA — an ideal amount based on scientific research studies — but they also contain:

-It’s important to note that, since this supplement contains tyrosine, you should not add it to your daily regimen if you take an MAO inhibitor (a powerful classical antidepressant).
+Since this supplement contains tyrosine, you should not add it to your daily regimen if you take an MAO inhibitor (a classical antidepressant).
 Combining tyrosine and an MAOI often leads to a large spike in blood pressure, which can induce a heart attack or stroke.

-Your brain is one of the most important organs in your body and is surprisingly fragile for being so important.
-It's critical to care for your brain with sensitivity.
-You can't be too careful when adding a supplement specifically designed to change your brain and nervous system chemistry.
-Plus, supplements aren't regulated by the FDA, so there isn't a reliable validation process they have to go through before hitting the shelves — we have to rely on the safety information that the company shares.
+You can't be too careful when adding a supplement designed to change your brain chemistry.
+Supplements aren't regulated by the FDA, so there isn't a reliable validation process they have to go through before hitting the shelves — we have to rely on the safety information that the company shares.

-When we look at the safety of these supplements, we’re checking to make sure that they:
+When we look at the safety of these supplements, we’re checking to make sure that each company uses:

-Four of our favorite GABA supplements have robust laboratory compliance and are GMP compliant.
+Four of our favorite GABA supplements are GMP compliant.
 Only one outright states that an independent third party tested it: Nutricost's GABA powder.
-It is a pure, clean powder with strong guarantees and plenty of testing and certifications to ease a worried mind.
+This powder has strong guarantees and plenty of testing and certifications to ease a worried mind.

 Our neurons send information across our brain through action potentials, which are electric charges that zip down a neuron and tell it to open its sodium and potassium channels.
 All neurons can be adjusted to be either more likely (excitatory) or less likely (inhibitory) to set off an action potential by opening or blocking ion channels.
 GABA is responsible most of the time when a neuron is inhibited, quieting the amount of information thrown around your brain.